winkj/air-quality-demo/README.md

 ## Table of contents

-This documentation is separate into four different chapters:
+This documentation is separate into the following chapters:
 1. Hardware setup [TBD]
 1. Software downloads
 1. Dashboard setup
 1. Device setup
+1. Configuring for a particular WICED platform [TBD]

 ## Hardware setup [TBD]